-Truth: Although organic pesticides (which are often exempt from federal regulation) are not subject to EPA mandated testing, this does not mean that they are ineffective.
+Truth: Although plant-powered pesticides (which are often exempt from federal regulation) are not subject to EPA mandated testing, this does not mean that they are ineffective.
 The conventional pesticides used in traditional spot drops are known to work their way through your pet's bloodstream and enter their organs, which can lead to neurological and behavioral disorders.

 Wondercide is scientifically proven to kill these nasty pests!